code-423n4/2023-01-reserve-findings/data/mookimgo-Q.md

 When rsrAmount equals to zero, there is indeed no need to call `rsr.safeTransfer`.

-But this function has modified state variable `firstRemainingDraft[draftEra][account]`, so the event `UnstakingCompleted` emitting is meaningful, to inform that a withdraw has been processed.
+But this function has modified state variable `firstRemainingDraft[draftEra][account]`, so the event `UnstakingCompleted` emitting is meaningful, to inform that a withdraw has been processed, and `endId` has changed.

 **Suggestion**: move `if (rsrAmount == 0) return;` to after the event emit, like: